Welcome to the dataset page of the KB web collection. The dataset page and its analyses will be updated every summer.

 However, as mentioned earlier, for the moment I am mostly interested in the Target Record information that tells Heritrix what to do.

 The Web Curator Tool, primarily a workflow management tool, does not retain old versions of the Target Record information.
 So when a curator changes the schedule frequency (for example), the information of the former schedule frequency can no longer be found in that specific data field.
-To map the history of the web archive I therefore had to look for other sources that contained information about old Target Record information.
+To map the history of the web collection I therefore had to look for other sources that contained information about old Target Record information.
 The needed information was found inside the selection-overviews.
 These overviews are made every couple of months.
-The most recent one is available on the website of the KB.
-Here users can find an overview of the current web archive collection.
+The most recent one is available on the website of the KB (found on the web collections FAQ page).
+Here users can find an overview of the current web collection [Dutch].

 Although not all selection-overviews survived over time, I found enough original lists (print-outs from the WCT database) to continue this project.
 However, the available information required some pre-processing necessary prior to analysis.
 For example, Target Records appeared twice or thrice in the original overviews, so redundant records needed to be removed while keeping all relevant information.
 If a Target Record had two schedules it would appear twice in the original list.
 I made a second column (named schedule 2) and transferred the information to one of the records and removed the other.
 This way I made sure that no information was lost.
 This process of deduping and cleaning (removing double or triple Target Records whilst securing all relevant information) was done for nearly all original lists found.